What patients and families need to know

 A collaboration of the Sheikh Zayed Institute and the Oncology group at Children’s National, the Image-Guided Non-Invasive Therapeutic Energy (IGNITE) program aims to improve the quality of life and outcomes for pediatric patients through the development and clinical introduction of novel minimally invasive and noninvasive surgery technologies and combination therapy approaches.

 The Bear Institute is a first-of-its-kind health information technology institute dedicated to improving clinical pediatric outcomes.
-It is a collaboration of Children’s National Health System and Cerner, with the goal of utilizing innovation in electronic health information technology to advance evidence-based pediatric care, research, and education.
+It is a collaboration of Children’s National Hospital and Cerner, with the goal of utilizing innovation in electronic health information technology to advance evidence-based pediatric care, research, and education.

 Down syndrome, the most common single cause of human birth defects, produces alterations in physical growth and intellectual disabilities.
 If missed before birth, the early detection of Down syndrome is crucial for the management of patients and disease.